Skyline view of downtown Fort Collins

 How to Apply

 To be included in the first application review of the term and eligible to apply for the Best and Brightest Management Fellowship, apply by the priority application deadline.
 Applications received after the priority application deadline will be reviewed on a rolling basis and admitted as space is available through the final deadline.
-The MPPA is currently offered on the Fort Collins campus and will be offered online beginning in Fall 2021.
+The MPPA is currently offered on the Fort Collins campus and online.

 Priority Application Deadlines